 It is.

-And it's also the the the most shameful thing of the whole situation is they had no probable cause to interview him in the first place and to make him a target of an investigation.
+And it's also the most shameful thing of the whole situation is they had no probable cause to interview him in the first place and to make him a target of an investigation.

 And it'd just be like the FBI coming to you saying, Sean, have you ever paid a bill late?

-And you know, there's no basis for them asking you those questions.
+And, you know, there's no basis for them asking you those questions.

 And in this case, it's the same idea is that the FBI has to have predication because they can't just go ask questions and then try to match the facts to the questions they've asked.